 - MTN-026 – A Phase I safety and acceptability study of dapivirine formulated as a rectal gel, launched in late 2017.
 Conducted by MTN.

-- MTN-033 – A Phase I study of the safety and distribution of dapivirine gel when administered with an applicator compared to a phallic device, expected to begin in early 2018.
+- MTN-033 – A Phase I study of the safety and distribution of dapivirine gel when administered with an applicator compared to a phallic device, launched in mid-2018.
 Conducted by MTN.

-- MTN-035 – A study assessing the acceptability, tolerability and adherence to placebo rectal microbicides in three formulations: an enema, fast-dissolving rectal tablet (insert) and rectal suppository.
-Expected in begin in mid-2018 at sites in Malawi, Peru, South Africa, Thailand and the U.S. Conducted by MTN.
+- MTN-035 – A study assessing the acceptability, tolerability and adherence to placebo rectal microbicides in three formulations: a douche, fast-dissolving rectal tablet (insert) and rectal suppository.
+Expected in begin in late 2018 at sites in Malawi, Peru, South Africa, Thailand and the U.S. Conducted by MTN.

-- MTN-037 – A Phase 1 safety and pharmacokinetic study of a rectal gel called PC-1005, developed by the Population Council.
-Expected to begin in mid-2018.
+- MTN-037 – A Phase 1 safety and pharmacokinetic study of a rectal gel called PC-1005 developed by the Population Council, launched in June 2018.
 Conducted by MTN.

-- MTN-039 – A Phase 1 safety and pharmacokinetic study of an elvitegravir fast-dissolving rectal tablet (insert) developed by CONRAD.
-Expected to begin in mid-2018.
+- MTN-039 – A Phase 1 safety and pharmacokinetic study of an elvitegravir fast-dissolving rectal tablet (insert) developed by CONRAD, currently under development.
 Conducted by MTN.

 - CHARM-01 & CHARM-02 – Phase I studies that compared the safety, acceptability and distribution of three formulations of tenofovir gel – a vaginal formulation, a reduced glycerin formulation and a rectal-specific formulation, and found all three safe and acceptable.
 Conducted by the CHARM Program.

-- CHARM-03 – Phase I study comparing the safety, acceptability and distribution of maraviroc gel (used in the rectum and vagina) to oral maraviroc, with results expected in early 2018.
+- CHARM-03 – Phase I study comparing the safety, acceptability and distribution of maraviroc gel to oral maraviroc, with results expected later in 2018.
 Conducted by the CHARM Program.

 - Project Gel – Multi-stage trial focused on rectal microbicide acceptability, safety and adherence in young MSM and transgender women at sites in the U.S., including Puerto Rico, that found tenofovir gel safe and acceptable.
 Conducted by the University of Pittsburgh.